RAAZ-pandey/Dashboards/Product Marketing Analytics Dashboard/Readme.md

+## 🧾 Business Questions This Dashboard Answers

+- Are we overspending on any channel?

+- Which products deserve more marketing budget?

+- Where should ads be targeted geographically?

+- Are campaigns becoming more efficient over time?

+- Which quarter performs best?

+---

-\## 👥 Who Should Use This Dashboard?
+## 👥 Who Should Use This Dashboard?

-\- Marketing Managers
+- Marketing Managers

-\- Business Analysts
+- Business Analysts

-\- Performance Marketers
+- Performance Marketers

-\- Growth Teams
+- Growth Teams

-\- Decision Makers
+- Decision Makers